silverstripe/silverstripe-omnipay/README.md

         ->redirect();
 ```

-Of course you don't need to chain all of these functions, as you may want
-to redirect somewhere else, or do some further setup .
+Of course you don't need to chain all of these functions, as you may want to redirect somewhere else, or do some further setup.

-Redirects **back** from the external gateway will first to to `PaymentGatewayController`, and then again redirect the user to your application.
-The user won't notice the redirect to `PaymentGatewayController`.
+After payment has been made, the user will be redirected to the given return url (or cancel url, if they cancelled).

 ## Caveats